docsforadobe/javascript-tools-guide/9 - Intergrating XML into JavaScript/the-xml-object.rst

 The Javascript statement bookstoreXML.book; returns the entire list of books.
 The statement bookstoreXML.book[0]; returns the XML object for the first book.
 The statement bookstoreXML.book[0].author; returns all authors of the first book.
-For additional ways of accessing elements in the tree, see "Retrieving contained elements" on page 241, and "Creating and accessing namespaces" on page 242.
+For additional ways of accessing elements in the tree, see :ref:`retrieving-contained-elements`, and "Creating and accessing namespaces" on page 242.

 .. _accessing-xml-attributes: